platput/sockv5er/README.md

 - Tracks the resources the app creates so that it can be deleted in the subsequent run

 # 📝 TODO
+- Fix the existing test cases and add more coverage
 - Postpone the shutdown of the EC2 instance as long as the ssh tunnel is active
-- Create the ec2 security group in such a way that, only the current systems public ip is allowed in the ingres
 - Handle the exit from the SSH tunnel in a graceful way
-- Add more test cases
 - Make the readme.md a bit more elaborate
 - Add better log messages and print statements